 -

 You get a similar look and feel for a fraction of the price.
 The H&M sweater is easy to find and fits many budgets.
-If you want a stylish dupe that feels soft and looks chic, this one is a top pick.
+If you want a stylish alternative that feels soft and looks chic, this one is a top pick.

 The Marin Sweater (La Ligne)